Skip to main content

 Receiving distribution

-Take a long, hard look at this division of receiving efficiency now — because the 49ers hope that it’ll look very, very different by the end of the season.
+Take a long, hard look at this division of receiving efficiency now — because the 49ers hope that it’ll look very different by the end of the season.

-Yards per route run, tallied by PFF, is the best measure of receiving efficiency within the context of an offense because it also factors in the total number of times a receiver is deployed on a pass pattern.
+Yards per route run, tallied by PFF, is the best measure of receiving efficiency within the context of an offense, because it also factors in the total number of times a receiver is deployed on a pass pattern.

 Yes, the fact that McCaffrey’s YPRR total isn’t far from wideout Ricky Pearsall’s is wild.
 McCaffrey is on pace to shatter the 1,000-yard mark as a receiver.

 But when the 49ers have roared as an elite offense in the past, they’ve had three different targets registering over 2.0 YPRR — with McCaffrey, playing the role of safety valve, a little under that average.
-The current top-heavy division between Pearsall and McCaffrey is a result of a less explosive pass offense (the 49ers have been intentionally hammering check downs with other weapons missing) and emergency dependence on the running back in the pass game.
+The top-heavy division between Pearsall and McCaffrey is a result of a less explosive pass offense (the 49ers have been intentionally hammering check downs with other weapons missing) and emergency dependence on the running back in the pass game.

 So, that’s the next step for the 49ers.
 They have to see more from their wide receivers.
-They’ll look to return Pearsall and Jauan Jennings, further integrate Demarcus Robinson into the mix, and eventually also welcome back Brandon Aiyuk.
+They’ll look to return Pearsall and Jauan Jennings, further integrate Demarcus Robinson into the mix, and eventually welcome back Brandon Aiyuk.